latjoh/CS-360-Project-III/README.md

 # CS-360-Project-III

 # Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
 The goal was to create a weight tracking app with a three table SQLite database containing user login, daily weights and target goal weight.
-This app was designed to assist auser with weight loss.
+This app was designed to assist a user with weight loss.
 The user would enter a weight goal and record their daily weight progress until achieving their goal.
 # What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?
 Home screen,login screen and a grid style page for the user to enter a target goal and daily weight entries.
 I tried to use the Model,View, and Controller (MVC) architecture to accomplish this goal.